Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: S
 - **Duration**: Instantaneous
-You attempt to magically crush a creature’s heart within its chest.
+You attempt to magically crush a creature's heart within its chest.
 One creature you can see within range must succeed on a CON Save or die.
 A creature with no unexpended hit dice makes this save with disadvantage.
 - **Classes**: Wizard
 *(Source: CS)*